 Moderator: Dr. Lynn Abramson, Executive Director, Clean Energy Business Network

 Lynn Abramson is the Executive Director of the Clean Energy Business Network (www.cebn.org), an association of 3,000+ business leaders working across every aspect of the clean energy economy.
 The network’s members are predominantly C-suite executives of small- to medium-size companies providing technologies and services in energy efficiency, renewable energy, natural gas, or other advanced energy and transportation sectors.
 Lynn leads the CEBN’s efforts to inform and engage these business leaders in policy issues impacting the industry, educate the public and policymakers about diverse energy technologies, and provide resources to help members address common business challenges.

 Lynn previously managed the CEBN at its former home in The Pew Charitable Trusts from July 2013 until its transition to become an independent initiative of the Business Council for Sustainable Energy in May 2017.
 Before that, she worked as a senior legislative assistant in the U.S. Senate on energy, natural resources, and transportation policy.
 She holds a B.A. in Biology from Boston University and a Ph.D. in Marine and Atmospheric Sciences from Stony Brook University.

 Highlights on electric vehicles, green buildings, efficient water management and other clean energy and sustainability solutions will be presented by a number of our Business Exhibitors.

 Green Building Solutions – Mosaic Power, Recurrent, Shannon Enterprises, and Water Management

-Clean Power and Transportation Solutions – Edison Energy, Lockheed Martin, Nissan, and Standard Solar
+Clean Power and Transportation Solutions – Edison Energy, Advanced Biofuels USA, Nissan, and Standard Solar

 Leaders in Energy Reception (6-8 pm)